bkanuka/blog/about.md

 BOLDstreet managed thousands of WiFi Hotspots for well-known companies in Canada.
 WiFi usage metrics were recorded in a SQL database.
 An average of 3.7 million records were added each day.

-  * Filed two patents regarding signal processing and estimating the location of a WiFi device using a single WiFi access point.
+  * Filed two patents regarding WiFi signal processing:
       * US20130167196 - System and method for remote device recognition at public hotspots
       * CA2823895 - System and method for wireless device detection, recognition and visit profiling
-  * Improved a frequent SQL query which scanned 100+ million rows to require only a single row lookup.
+  * Improved a frequent SQL query which scanned 100+ million rows to require a single row lookup.
   * Focused on improving the "additivity" of our most commonly used SQL queries.
 This allowed us to cache and reuse the results of previous queries (often making the difference between a taxing SQL query or a cache lookup).
-      * Time based queries were broken up into discrete timeslices and added using the Inclusion-Exclusion priciple.
+      * Time based queries were broken up and added using the Inclusion-Exclusion priciple.
-      * Implemented a statistical estimator (98% accurate) that allowed "unique count" queries to be added.
-E.g. the unique visitors to our hotspots for a week could be found by "summing" the unique visitors for each day.
-This eliminated the need for costly `UNIQUE` SQL queries.
+      * Implemented a statistical estimator (98% accurate) that allowed the results of `COUNT UNIQUE` queries to be added.
+This eliminated the need for many costly SQL queries.
-  * Created a program to predict the movement of devices on our network (based on Page Rank).
+  * Created a program to predict the movement of devices on our network (based on PageRank).
   * Implemented an algorithm to isolate the periodicities in a set of sparse, noisy measurements.
 This was based on a modification of the Euclidean algorithm and Fourier transforms.
-  * Explored the use of Lagrangian Mechanics to predict the movement on statistical parameters over time - an unexplored topic of academic research.
+  * Explored the use of Lagrangian Mechanics to predict the movement of statistical parameters over time - a previously unexplored topic.

 ### **Researcher** - Queen's University and NSERC (April 2011 - September 2011)
 Co-authored a paper furthering understanding of the Laplace transform.
 Presented my findings at the Canadian Undergraduate Mathematics Conference at Universite Laval.